This post may contain affiliate links. Please read our disclosure policy.

 A mint julep is made over 120,000 times during the event.
 And there is a competition event for the best Derby Pie.

-Hot Browns and Burgoo are traditional Kentucky foods that are staples at Derby parties, and pecans are everywhere.
+Hot Browns and Burgoo are traditional Kentucky foods that are staples at Derby parties, and you will find pecans in many recipes.

 Kentucky Derby Recipes